The holiday season, while joyous, can also bring significant stress, leading many to wonder if it...

 Read MoreCurrently, one in five U.S. citizens has a sexually transmitted infection (STI).
 Of the 26 million newly diagnosed STIs in 2018, nearly half were diagnosed in individuals between 15 and 24 years of age.
 The rate of STIs continues to rise, and with it, so does the need for increased access to and information about STI testing, treatment and prevention.
 To help simplify an often overwhelming—and sometimes painful—process, here are your STI basics.

-A sexually transmitted infection is any infection transmitted through oral, vaginal or anal sexual activity.
+A sexually transmitted infection is any infection transmitted through oral, vaginal or anal sex9ual activity.
 “STIs can also be transferred through non-sexual acts like sharing needles and even breastfeeding,” said Jennifer Naticchia, M.D., primary care physician at Inspira Medical Group Primary Care Somerdale.
 “Currently, there are at least 20 known STIs—some of which can be easily treated and others that are much more serious.”

 The most common STIs include: